scottgallant/xaprb-src/content/blog/2014/01/18/how-to-tune-guitar.md

 interval memorized.
 You will use only a handful of intervals and you'll learn their beats.

+### Why Are Intervals Imperfect?

+There's probably some fascinating number theory behind the relationships amongst intervals, but what I find remarkable is that there are any octave-based scales that have close-to-perfect intervals at all.
+It seems to me that it's an interesting coincidence and nothing more.
+Look at it this way:

+- Octave-based scales are based on powers of two
+- Intervals are based on powers of something other than two
+- There are subdivisions of the octave-based scales that coincide nearly, but not exactly, with the non-power-of-two intervals
+- Isn't that cool?
+How unlikely is that?

+I vaguely remember reading once when I was a child about an avant-garde composer who created a scale with something like 51 divisions, which had nearly perfect intervals and very small gradations between adjacent notes.

+In any case, powers of two are easy to compute: 2, 4, 8, 16, 32, 64, 128, 256.
+Those are the multiples of frequencies.
+How do those multiples compare versus the next-simplest interval, the fifth?
+A fifth is a 3:2 relationship, and there are 12 fifths---the "cycle of fifths"---in the evenly tempered scale.
+If you keep increasing by fifths you'll end up at the same note after 12 iterations.

+That means the frequency is 1.5 to the 12th power, right?
+What is that multiple?

+    1.5^12 = 129.74633789

+That's pretty close to 128, but slightly "wide," meaning if you tune perfect fifths 12 times in a row you'll end up overshooting, with a frequency that's 1.36% too high.
+What's the relationship between 3:2 and the 12th root of 2 to the 7th power (there are 7 semitones in a 5th)?

+    3/2      = 1.5          # perfect fifth
+    2^(7/12) = 1.498307077  # fifth as tuned in equal temperaments

+A single (perfect) fifth is 0.1129% too high in frequency.
+Multiply that by 12 and 12 perfect fifths will become 1.36% too high in frequency.
+Boom.

+What about fourths?
+They're just the complement of fifths.
+Thirds?
+A perfect major third is a 5:4 frequency ratio.
+Unlike fifths, the cycle of thirds returns to the same note after only three steps (for example, C - E - G# - C), so the number of steps to multiply is different.
+What is 5/4ths to the 3rd power?

+    (5/4)^3 = 1.953125

+Close, but not exactly, 2; it's only 97.65625% of a perfect octave.
+What's the relationship between 5/4ths and the 12th root of 2 to the 4th power?

+    5/4      = 1.25
+    2^(4/12) = 1.25992105

+A single (perfect) major third is too low in frequency; it's only 99.2% of the frequency it needs to be to align with the evenly tempered scale.
+If you cube that, you get 97.65625% again.

+Hopefully that explains how fifths and thirds are close to, but not exactly, perfectly coincident with the frequencies.
+Again, I think a mathematician who likes to think in base 2, base 1/12th, base 1.5 and base 1.25 would have fun with this.
+Or maybe I'm just overthinking it.

 ### Tuning The Guitar

 With all that theory behind us, we can move on to a tuning system for the guitar.